Skip to main content

 3. Check that buttons, links, and text all look right in the preview.

-4. You can also open the Direct Link (Option B) in a new browser tab to see the full widget.
+4. You can also open the Share a link embed type and visit that link in a new browser tab to see the full widget.

 Brand Consistency Checklist